Kapendev/parin/setup/README.md

 # Setup

 A helper script that automates the project setup.
-It creates some files in the current folder and works both with and without DUB.
+It creates files in the current folder and supports both DUB and non-DUB projects.

 ## Usage